 Note: The Landlord reserves the right, from time-to-time, to re-designate the building's hardware supplier or locksmith.
-Please refer to List of Base Building Contractors/Trades for the Landlord's designated hardware contractor.

 3.7 Window Coverings

 All windows are provided with 3% openness factor sunscreens, brown valance in a pewter finish.
 These blinds may not be removed.
 Tenant may add drapes, provided they are of a type and material that will not interfere with the operation of the perimeter air conditioning system and are hung on the Tenant side of the sunscreens.